Nassau County Dog Bite Lawyer

 Every state has different laws governing dogs.
 Owners of dangerous dogs are liable for medical and veterinary costs associated with injury.
 However, a claim that proves that a dog is dangerous and that the owner negligently allowed the dog in certain circumstances may garner additional damages.
 In New York, a dangerous dog is defined as any animal who has a history of injuring people, companion animals, or other domesticated animals, or that otherwise behaves in an aggressive manner without justification.

-Cases in New York also take into consideration the behavior of the victim prior to attack.
+Cases in New York also take into consideration the behavior of the victim prior to the attack.
 Cases in which children are bitten and injured without witnesses present can pose unique difficulties.
 Provoked aggressive behavior may not indicate the presence of “dangerousness” in a dog.

 Dog bite cases are incredibly complex and can be emotional for all parties involved.
-It is imperative that you seek the assistance of a compassionate personal injury lawyer who understands the nuances of New York state law.
-The Nassau County dog bite attorneys at Rosenberg & Gluck, LLP can help you determine the best course of action in any dog bite case.
+It is imperative that you seek the assistance of a compassionate Nassau County personal injury lawyer who understands the nuances of New York state law.
+The dog bite attorneys at Rosenberg & Gluck, LLP can help you determine the best course of action in any dog bite case.

 Dog Bite Injuries